-Research shows that gardening and being mindful of the outside is good for our health, which is why the Grow With Yakult initiative is encouraging everyone to harness the various benefits that growing and gardening can bring.
+Research shows that gardening and being mindful of the outside is good for our health.
+That’s why the Grow With Yakult initiative is encouraging everyone to harness the various benefits that growing and gardening can bring.

-The initiative invites thousands of people to join the journey of growing their own Japanese vegetables, discovering how to sow new plants from seeds and harvest the results – ultimately, learning how to cook with the vegetables to create delicious meals from scratch while being mindful of their wellbeing at the same time.
+The initiative invites thousands of people to join the journey of growing their own Japanese vegetables, so you can discover how to sow new plants from seeds and harvest the results.
+Ultimately, you’ll learn how to cook with the vegetables to create delicious meals from scratch while being mindful of your wellbeing at the same time.

 Gardening and wellness

 Science shows that spending time in the great outdoors is excellent for our overall wellbeing.
-Here are 3 reasons to get outdoors from Grow With Yakult…
+Here are three reasons to get outdoors from Grow With Yakult…

-- Increasing your exposure to green spaces and outdoor sunlight, including gardens, has been proven to boost your mental wellbeing, reduce depression and anxiety symptoms, while also having a positive effect on stress reduction.
+- Increasing your exposure to green spaces and outdoor sunlight, including gardens, has been proven to boost your mental wellbeing.
+What’s more, it can reduce depression, symptoms of anxiety and reduce stress.

-- If you’re feeling stressed, taking advantage of the growing lighter days and listening to the calming sounds of nature have been shown to help people relax.
+- Taking advantage of the lighter days and listening to the calming sounds of nature have been shown to help people relax.

-Plus, the benefits aren’t only for outdoors as science also shows that sharing your space with living plants has a positive effect on your mental wellbeing as well.
+Plus, the benefits aren’t only for outdoors.
+Science shows that sharing your indoor space with living plants has a positive effect on your mental wellbeing as well.

 Gardening top tips

-Whether you’re a seasoned gardener/grower, or are starting out for the first time, there are many ways you can adapt your own Grow With Yakult journey to everyday life, including:
+Whether you’re a seasoned gardener, or are starting out for the first time, there are many ways you can adapt your own Grow With Yakult journey to everyday life, including:

 - Starting small: You don’t need a big garden, or even a garden at all, to get started.
-You can grow plenty of crops such as the Japanese seeds in pots, on your windowsill or balcony, as well as, of course, in a garden or allotment if you have one.
+In fact, you can grow plenty of crops such as the Japanese seeds in pots, on your windowsill or balcony.
+Of course, you can also grow them in a garden or allotment if you have one.

-- Using empty toilet rolls to start your seeds off if you don’t have small pots: Fill them with compost, add your seeds, watch them grow and then transplant into larger containers or into the garden when they’re ready.
+- Using empty toilet rolls to start your seeds off if you don’t have small pots.
+Just fill them with compost, add your seeds and watch them grow.
+When they’re ready, transplant them into larger containers or into the garden.

-- If you’re planting out young seedlings, make sure the roots fall vertically in the planting hole, and make sure the hole is deep enough to accommodate the roots.
+- If you’re planting out young seedlings, make sure the roots fall vertically in the planting hole.
+Also be sure the hole is deep enough to accommodate the roots.
 Firm in well after planting.

 - Make sure your pot has drainage holes so that your vegetables do not become water-logged.

-Taking time to cook also means that you can be creative and experiment with new textures and tastes, while at the same time producing healthy, nutritious meals with the ingredients grown from Grow With Yakult.
+Taking time to cook also means that you can be creative and experiment with new textures and tastes.
+At the same time, you’ll be producing healthy, nutritious meals with the ingredients grown from Grow With Yakult.

 Join Grow With Yakult

 Yakult are offering up to 10,000 people the chance to sign up to Grow with Yakult.
-Each person will receive seeds for five Japanese vegetables – Ishikura Onion, Mibuna, Mizuna, Radish Mooli Minowase and Tatsoi – as well as a detailed guide on how to grow the seeds, gardening tips and recipe inspiration from chef Yuki Gomi, so you can make the most of your veggies once they’ve grown.
+Each person will receive seeds for five Japanese vegetables – Ishikura Onion, Mibuna, Mizuna, Radish Mooli Minowase and Tatsoi.
+You’ll also receive a detailed guide on how to grow the seeds, gardening tips and recipe inspiration from chef Yuki Gomi.
+This means that you can make the most of your veggies once they’ve grown.